InteractiveDataVis/Interactive-Data-Vis-Spring2023/2_2_distributions/README.md

-# Tutorial 3
+# Section 2 | Tutorial 2 | Distributions

 The goals for this tutorial are:

-- to introduce the data join lifecycle through [enter, update, and exit selections](https://github.com/d3/d3-selection/blob/v1.4.1/README.md#selection_join).
-- to introduce a new file structure ("boilerplate") that will allow us to incorporate application `state`.
-- to learn basic [d3-transitions](https://github.com/d3/d3-transition), and leverage them to enhance understanding of the data.
+- to reinforce the basic mechanics of how d3 allows you to [select](https://github.com/d3/d3-selection) HTML/SVG elements and map them to data elements.
-- to learn to work with HTML UI elements, like [select](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) or [input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input), and basic [event listeners](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events).
+- to reinforce [HTML svg](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/svg) coordinate system.
+- to reinforce how [d3-scales](https://github.com/d3/d3-scale) can map abstract data elements to visual variables.
+- to learn the tools to make your own scatterplot.
+- to add axes to an svg using [d3-axis](https://github.com/d3/d3-axis).

 ## Setup + Serve: